Quick Summary

 < example-component > < teleport to ="#teleport-target "> < pop-up / > < / teleport> < / example -component> < div id="teleport-target" >< / div>

 For instance, in the above code provided, the “pop-up” component is placed inside the “example component,” but it is rendered within the div with the id ”teleport-target.”
+This feature is particularly beneficial for displaying components in the various parts of the app, such as Pop-ups and modals.

 Vue2 Lifecycle method had lifecycle hooks such as beforeCreate(), created(), beforeMount(), mounted(), beforeUpdate(), updated(), beforeDestroy().

-Example of Vue2
+Example of Vue2:

 export default { data() { return { message: "Hello, world!", }; }, created() { console.log("Component created"); }, mounted() { console.log("Component mounted"); }, updated() { console.log("Component updated"); }, destroyed() { console.log("Component destroyed"); }, };